broadinstitute/cromwell/supportedBackends/aws/src/main/scala/cromwell/backend/impl/aws/README.md

 - `softLimit`
   - The soft limit for the `ulimit` type.
-  - Type: Integer
+  - Type: Integer, but provided as string (with quotes)
   - Required: Yes, when `ulimits` is used.

 - `hardLimit`
   - The hard limit for the `ulimit` type.
-  - Type: Integer
+  - Type: Integer, but provided as string (with quotes)
   - Required: Yes, when `ulimits` is used.

 ### GPU support